This post may contain affiliate links. Please see my disclosure policy for more details.

 1. Blue Mountains

-A visit to the Blue Mountains National Park is classic day trip from Sydney that all visitors should pencil in.
+A visit to the Blue Mountains National Park is classic day trip from Sydney.
 The unique sandstone cliffs and soft blankets of eucalyptus trees will transport you a world away from the city.

 Blue Mountains activities: